Horatio Berney-Ficklin: Between the wars

 Released after the war in 1919 and, remaining in the army, Berney-Ficklin was sent to Russia to become liaison officer at Brigadier General Edmund Ironside's GHQ during the North Russia Intervention, where he was again wounded.
 He was promoted to brevet major on 5 January 1921.
 Between 1920 and 1925 he transferred to the TF (later renamed the Territorial Army) as a temporary captain and was adjutant of the Bristol University Officer Training Corps (OTC).
 However, in August 1926 he retired from the army with the rank of major.
 He joined the Army Reserve of Officers and in January 1929 was promoted to lieutenant colonel and assumed command of the 5th Battalion, Norfolk Regiment, a TA unit.
 In November 1930 he relinquished his commission in the TA upon his reappointment to the Regular Army.

 In December 1932 Berney-Ficklin, having divorced his wife, transferred from the Norfolk Regiment to the Highland Light Infantry (HLI) as a major.
 In July 1934 he was promoted to brevet lieutenant colonel and, in December 1936, lieutenant colonel, and became Commanding Officer (CO) of the 2nd Battalion of his new regiment, which was then serving in India.
 While in India he was promoted to the local rank of brigadier and given temporary command of the Peshawar Brigade, holding this post in addition to commanding his battalion, from 27 June until 9 October 1938, reverting to lieutenant colonel.
 Soon afterwards the battalion was moved to Palestine where it remained during the Arab revolt.
 For his Palestinian service he was later mentioned in despatches.

 In June 1939 Berney-Ficklin handed over command of the battalion to Lieutenant Colonel Bernard Campbell Fletcher and returned to England where, on 1 July, he received a promotion to the temporary rank of brigadier (with seniority backdated two years) and the permanent rank of colonel on the same date and was given command of the 15th Infantry Brigade, in succession to Brigadier Henry Willcox.
-The brigade formed part of the 5th Infantry Division, then stationed in North Yorkshire as part of the Catterick Garrison, whose General Officer Commanding (GOC) was then Major General Harold Franklyn.
+The brigade was one of three which formed part of the 5th Infantry Division, then stationed in North Yorkshire as part of the Catterick Garrison, whose General Officer Commanding (GOC) was then Major General Harold Franklyn.